Thurinum/web-windowing-system/README.md

 This little project brings a flexible, desktop-like windowing system to the web.
 It actually started as a refactoring of a terrible fake online Windows XP clone I had made years ago.
-I ended up rewriting most of the windowing logic, so why not post it :)
+I ended up rewriting most of the windowing logic, and thus decided to post it :)

 ## Features
 - Configurable (albeit ugly) app menu